Chickens & Roosters

 The Ippoasi chickens have a dedicated area, called the chicken coop, where they can freely go about their day and find shelter for the night in comfortable wooden houses.
 They come from the most desparate situations: intensive farms, small home poultry houses, vivisection laboratories etc. At Ippoasi they find their dignity: all of them have been given a name.
 The serenity inside the henhouse is guaranteed by some important factors, among which an adequate balance of the number of males and females, a large space available and many points of distribution of food.

-Simona was confiscated by the local authorities from a farm that was not meeting the legal requirements.
-When she arrived at Ippoasi she was still a chick but she grew very quickly and reached a weight too high for her bone structure, which caused problems of arthritis and foot infections.
+Simona was confiscated by the local authorities from a farm that didn’t meet the legal requirements.
+When she arrived at Ippoasi she was still a chick but she grew very quickly and reached a weight too high for her bone structure causing problems with arthritis and foot infections.
 This is one of the examples of genetic selection by humans in which certain favoured characteristics are emphasised (rapid weight gain) and prioritised over physical harmony of the individual.
 This kind of selection creates animals whose body structures are not adapted for a comfortable life.
-Luckily she adapted to her new environment and lifestyle and can now live a free and natural life.
+Luckily both of them adapted to their new environment and lifestyle and can now live a free and natural life.

 Simona is sponsored by Debora from Torre Canavese (TO).